This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Movenpick Resort had a free shuttle running to and from White Beach, so we did not catch a trike.
 Our Italian chef told us to expect to pay around 100 – 130 pesos if we wanted to trike it.

-You can fly to Caticlan or Kalibo.
-Caticlan is closest to Boracay and 15 minutes by boat.
+You can fly to Caticlan Airport or Kalibo Airport.
+Caticlan is closest to Boracay by a 15 minute boat.
 Kalibo is two hours away.

-- Best time to travel to Boracay: Outside of June – October which is the typhoon months, and it’s best to avoid the busy Christmas, New Years and Easter periods.
+- Plan to visit in the shoulder season.
+The best time to travel to Boracay is outside of June – October, which is the typhoon months, and it’s best to avoid the busy Christmas, New Year’s, and Easter periods.
+November to April is the busiest months.
+You may find some sweet deals if you visit in May, since it’s just after peak season and before the rainy season.

-- Electrical output is the same as the US.
-If you have several tech devices that need charging, take a few US style travel adapters.
+- Bring a travel adapter.
+The electrical output is the same as in the US.
+If you have several tech devices that need charging, take a few US-style travel adapters.

-- Travel Insurance We recommend World2Cover for Australian families as kids travel free.
-For other global travelers, we recommend World Nomads
+- Don’t forget your Travel Insurance!
+We recommend World2Cover for Australian families as kids travel free.

-- Don’t forget to get a VPN when traveling and using unsecured WiFi
+- Don’t forget to get a VPN when traveling and using unsecured WiFi.
+This also means you can catch up on your favourite shows back home on Netflix.